How does the optimizer implicitly bias the model merging loss landscape?: The optimizer's implicit bias on linear interpolation

 \subsection{What about language modeling?}

 Now we consider a language modeling task using the TinyStories dataset~\citep{eldan2023tinystories}.
 We train a small GPT Transformer model with two layers using the AdamW optimizer with a constant learning rate for 200k steps and save a checkpoint every 2k steps, following the setup at~\Cref{app:train_setup}.
 Two endpoint models are trained for an additional 20k steps using a decayed learning rate scheduler.
-We use the loss performance gain to quantify the merging process.
-The lower the loss gain, the easier the merging process.
+We use the loss performance gain to quantify the merging effectiveness.

-The results in \Cref{fig:acc_gain_lm} extend our previous findings to the language domain.
-For the learning rate experimental setup, we fix $\text{wd}=0$. \Cref{fig:acc_gain_lm_scatter} (left) shows that a larger learning rate, such as $\text{lr}=0.001$, requires fewer steps to reach a loss value of $2.20$ compared to $\text{lr}=0.0001$.
-Not only that,~\Cref{fig:acc_gain_lm} shows that a larger learning rate also has the implicit bias of simplifying the merging process, as measured by a lower loss gain.
-This behaviour is similar to the results from vision in \Cref{subsec:lr}.
-When weight decay regularization is added to the equation, there are further merging benefits.
-We fix the $\text{lr}=0.001$ and sweep across weight decay. \Cref{fig:acc_gain_lm} (right) shows that a larger weight decay leads to a better loss gain than smaller ones.
-Specifically, the largest weight decay, such as $\text{wd}=0.1$, has the best loss gain, but also has a slower convergence ($x$-axis).
-The second largest weight decay of $\text{wd}=0.01$ has a similar convergence speed as the smaller one, in addition to better loss gain.
-Lastly, smaller values have similar results to training without weight decay.
+\Cref{fig:acc_gain_lm} extends and supports our results from the previous sections to the language domain.
+Starting from the learning rate $\eta$ experiments, we fix $\lambda=0$. \Cref{fig:acc_gain_lm} shows that a larger learning rate simplifies the merging process as measured by a lower loss gain, suggesting an implicit bias effect on the loss landscape.
+Additionally, Appendix \Cref{fig:acc_gain_lm_scatter} (top) shows that a larger learning rate $\eta=1e-3$ converges faster to a loss value of $2.20$ compared to $\eta=1e-4$.
+These observations match the previous results from the vision domain.
+When adding weight decay $\lambda$ to the equation, further merging benefits is observed.
+We fix the $\eta=1e-3$ and sweep across $\lambda$ values. \Cref{fig:acc_gain_lm} (bottom) shows that a larger $\lambda$ leads to a better loss gain than a smaller value.
+The largest weight decay, such as $\lambda=1e-1$, has the best loss gain, but also has a slower convergence (\Cref{fig:acc_gain_lm_scatter}).
+The second largest weight decay of $\lambda=1e-2$ has a similar convergence speed as $\lambda=1e-3$, but with better loss gain.
+Lastly, the smallest values have negligible effect as they have similar results as training without weight decay.